 The first step of the synthetic data generation is generating a glitch catalog that emulates the Gravity Spy Catalog.
 To do this, we generate a dictionary which associates a glitch class to a set of channels.
-In this case, we simply label as "gs_i", where i denotes the i-th glitch class in the catalog.
-Each glitch class is associated randomly with a set of channels ranging between $n{min}^c = 3$ to $n{max}^c = 6$, determined randomly.
+In this case, we simply label as "gs.i", where i denotes the i-th glitch class in the catalog.
+Each glitch class is associated randomly with a set of channels ranging between $n{min}^c = 3$ to $n{max}^c = 6$ , determined randomly.
 Note that for cases which require a tertiary tensor mode, the generator also appends a feature value to each class that allow for the generation of the third tensor mode.

 Using the generated channels, we can cluster glitch classes in multiple ways.
 One is to have a proportion of the glitch classes share a set of channels, which represents multiple glitches being triggered by the same source.
 Alternatively, we can cluster glitch classes such that a given morphology can be triggered by different sets of channels.
-We explore both methods within this work.
+Finally, we can also generate a catalog in which the channels associated between different glitch classes are considered to be orthogonal.
+We explore these different methods within this work.

 Once the catalog is generated, it can be used to generate data matrices and tensors, where entries represent the SNR value associated to a glitch, channel, and possibly tensor features.
 We will discuss, in explicit detail, the construction of the synthetic data matrix.
 First, an empty matrix is constructed.
-At each entry, a Poisson-distributed "background" noise is randomly generated.
-Following this, we randomly select which row to inject the glitch.
-Then, a glitch class is randomly selected along with the associated channels.
-At each of those channels, which in this case is associated with the columns of the data matrix, a Poissondistributed signal is generated.
-We then apply the "loud" trigger threshold and zero out any entry less than the threshold of SNR > 7.5.
+At each entry, a Poisson-distributed "background" noise described by $\lambda_b$ is randomly generated.
+Following this, we iterate overall all the rows to inject the glitch.
+At each row, a glitch class is randomly selected among the catalog of glitches along with the associated channels.
+The selection of the glitch class is described by a probability distribution, which we can modify and skew to bias certain classes.
+More explicitly, we can select a "strong" glitch class, which is generated at N times the rate, in comparison to other glitch classes.

+Each of the channels associated with a glitch class can be mapped directly to the columns of the data matrix.
+Using a Poisson-distributed signal described by $\lambda_g$ , a glitch is generated at the column.
+Note that the relationship between $\lambda_b$ and $\lambda_g$ is an order of magnitude (factor of 10).
+We then apply the "loud" trigger threshold and zero out any entry less than the threshold of SNR $\geq 7.5$ .
 Note that the selection of this threshold is arbitrary for the synthetic data, the relative differences between the SNR values are the most relevant for our analysis.
-For the application to BMF, we simply replace all non-zero matrix elements with "1".
+For the application to BMF, we simply replace all non-zero matrix elements that meet the threshold criterion with "1".
 Note that the tensor generation works similarly, with the exception of the third mode, where instead the signal is generated with reference to the i-th glitch and j-th auxiliary channel, and k-th feature bin.
 Overall, the resulting matrices and tensors are sparse, which to a first approximation matches the behavior of data collected.
 Note that the feature bin may represent other features of the data (e.g., frequency with peak SNR as in [2]).